-Is 100%, immediate honesty from your business broker what you want?
+Is 100%, immediate, brutal honesty what you want from your business broker?

 Without question you need to be able to trust your business broker.
 After all you’re hiring them to help guide you through what is likely the biggest financial transaction of your life.
 And honesty is either 100% or nothing . . . right?